phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 defaults write com.apple.Finder AppleShowAllFiles TRUE

-####On windows
-Show hidden files

-Here's how to display hidden files and folders.

-Open Folder Options by clicking the Start button Picture of the Start button, clicking Control Panel, clicking Appearance and Personalisation, and then clicking Folder Options.

-Click the View tab.

-Under Advanced settings, click Show hidden files, folders, and drives, and then click OK.

 #### How to create a repository for all of your openframeworks projects for this class